kaifishr/kaifishr.github.io/_posts/2021-01-21-layer-wise-relevance-propagation.md

 ## Introduction

-In this post I present a simple implementation of the Layer-wise Relevance Propagation (LRP, see also [here][lrp_paper_1] and [here][lrp_paper_2]) algorithm in Tensorflow 2 for the VGG16 and VGG19 networks that were pre-trained on the ImageNet dataset.
+This post presents a simple implementation of the Layer-wise Relevance Propagation (LRP) algorithm in Tensorflow 2 for the VGG16 and VGG19 networks that were pre-trained on the ImageNet dataset.
+For more information regarding LRP see also [here][lrp_paper_1] and [here][lrp_paper_2].

 LRP allows us to better understand the network’s reasoning capabilities by highlighting features that were most relevant for the network’s classification decision.
 This can enable us, for example, to find flaws in our models more quickly.

 ## Method

-Layer-wise relevance propagation allows to assign relevance scores to the network's activations by defining rules that describe how relevant scores are being computed and distributed.
+Layer-wise relevance propagation allows assigning relevance scores to the network's activations by defining rules that describe how relevant scores are being computed and distributed.
 This allows to distinguish between important and less relevant neurons.

-The process of assigning relevance scores to activations starts at the network's output layer where the activations are used as the initial relevance scores and ends at the input layer where relevance scores are assigned to the input image's pixels creating a heatmap that allows to understand the networks classification decision.
+The process of assigning relevance scores to activations starts at the network's output layer where the activations are used as the initial relevance scores and ends at the input layer where relevance scores are assigned to the input image's pixels.
+This process creates a relevance map or heatmap that allows to understand the networks' classification decision.
 This process is illustrated in the following figure.

 {:refdef: style="text-align: center;"}
 ![](/assets/images/post8/lrp_network.png)